John Anthony West: Sphinx hypothesis

 In 1993, the work of West and Schoch was presented by Charlton Heston in an NBC special called The Mystery of the Sphinx, which won a News & Documentary Emmy Award for Best Research and a nomination for Best Documentary.

 Criticism

 Peter Green of the University of Texas at Austin has been critical of West.
-In a 1979 exchange of letters in the New York Review of Books, Green drew attention to what he considered to be numerous problems with West's work, including unconscious prejudices, "wildly speculative" ideas and lack of scientific evidence, as well as a tendency towards conspiracy theories in lieu of orthodox Egyptology.
+In a 1979 exchange of letters in the New York Review of Books, Green drew attention to what he considered to be numerous problems with West's work, including unconscious prejudices, "wildly speculative" ideas, and lack of scientific evidence, as well as a tendency towards conspiracy theories in lieu of orthodox Egyptology.

 Works

 West's writing career spanned two periods.
-The first half lasted from 1961 to 1980 as a science fiction short story writer; and the second half was from 1980 to 2007 as a non-fiction book author.
+The first half lasted from 1961 to 1980 as a science-fiction short-story writer, and the second half was from 1980 to 2007 as a nonfiction book author.
 He won an Honorable Mention for Best Short Fiction towards the 1962 Hugo Award for his early short story "The Fiesta at Managuay" (1961).